-It occurred to me about halfway through Ben Silverman’s executive-class press tour debut that his initials -- which I kept using to distinguish comments from those of his NBC Entertainment co-chairman, Marc Graboff -- are extremely unfortunate for this sort of thing.
+It occurred to me about halfway through Ben Silverman’s executive-class press tour debut that his initials — which I kept using to distinguish comments from those of his NBC Entertainment co-chairman, Marc Graboff — are extremely unfortunate for this sort of thing.
 Still, Silverman mostly handled himself with aplomb and poise, achieving the now-hoped-for goal of such events, which is to talk for an hour while saying relatively little — and certainly nothing that can later be used against him.